 If the tax-forgiveness provisions apply to a prior year's tax that has been paid and the period for filing a refund claim has not ended, the tax will be refunded.
 If any tax is still due, it will be canceled.
-Generally, the period for filing a claim for credit or refund of income tax is 3 years from the time the return was filed or 2 years from the time the tax was paid, whichever is later.
+Generally, the period for filing a refund claim is 3 years from the time the return was filed or 2 years from the time the tax was paid, whichever is later.
 Returns filed before they are due are considered filed on the due date, usually April 15.